bigmetalhead12/MMPictoFSMod/README.md

 # Save Location
 To locate the directory of the saved photos in your filesystem:
-1. Open the mod menu
+1. Open the mod menu in MM Recomp
-2. Click "Open Mods Folder"
+2. In the mod menu, click 'Open Mods Folder'
-3. Go to the directory's parent directory
+3. Go to the parent directory
-4. Go to the "mod_data" directory
+4. Go to the 'mod_data' directory
-5. Locate "MM_PictoPhotos"
+5. Go to the 'MM_PictoPhotos' directory

-All photos are saved in the directory.
+All photos are saved in this directory.

 # Toggleable Features
 This mod gives you control over how to save the pictobox's photo.
 In the configuration option of the mod, you can select one of two options: